-Known in the Coal Region as “Lithuanian Cracker Filling” (“stuffing” in many parts, but — “filling” to a coal cracker/Dutchie!), this recipe more than likely did not originate in Lithuania where, if made, it would have been with bread, but rather came about in the kitchens of Lithuanian Americans, many of who settled in The Anthracite Coal Region.
+Known in the Coal Region as “Lithuanian Cracker Filling” (“stuffing” in many parts, but more often than not “filling” to a coal cracker/Dutchie!).
+This recipe more than likely did not originate in Lithuania where, if made, it would have been with bread, but rather came about in the kitchens of Lithuanian Americans, many of who settled in The Anthracite Coal Region.

 It is a well-known dish served in Lithuanian American homes and many of our grandmas and moms made it.
-Back in the day, this recipe often called for Royal Lunch Milk crackers, however, Nabisco no longer manufactures them and another “look alike” by the same name gets bad reviews on Amazon.
-Saltine crackers are actually called for in many recipes today and people now also use saltines as a substitute in their recipes that originally used the milk crackers.
+Back in the day, this recipe often called for Royal Lunch Milk Crackers, however, Nabisco no longer manufactures them and another “look alike” by the same name gets bad reviews on Amazon.
+Saltine crackers are actually called for in many recipes today and people now use saltines as a substitute in their recipes that originally used the milk crackers.

-This recipe is one passed down from a Lithuanian family recipe collection with the following note: “I always bake this in a buttered casserole, not in the bird” and “I like to add giblets or chicken liver like my mom did” (My note to you: If you do not want to use giblets, they are optional)
+This recipe is one passed down from a Lithuanian family recipe collection with the following note: “I always bake this in a buttered casserole, not in the bird” and “I like to add giblets or chicken liver like my mom did” (If you do not want to use giblets, they are optional)

 Old-fashioned Lithuanian Cracker FillingCourse: SidesCuisine: Eastern European, Coal RegionDifficulty: Easy

 1 generous cup chopped onion